-The Australian award course completion rate shows a gender imbalance where female graduates are outnumbering male graduates.
-The gender composition of higher education award course completions in 2016 show that a higher proportion of women graduated than men.
-Women currently represent 59.3% of all completed undergraduate and postgraduate higher degree courses.
+The gender composition of higher education award course completions in 2017 shows that a higher proportion of women graduated than men.
+Women currently represent 59.5% of all completed undergraduate and postgraduate higher degree

-Figure 1 shows the number of students completing award courses by gender:
+Figure 1 (below) shows the number of students completing award courses by gender:

 Undergraduate and postgraduate employment

 The percentage of graduates entering the labour market within four months of leaving university is relatively high (90%).
 Table 3 shows a fairly gender-balanced proportion of graduates entering the labour market and that:

 - Full-time employment is higher after postgraduate study (coursework and research) than undergraduate study